Purpose-Dev/fivem-ts/docs/namespaces/Client/classes/Quaternion.md

 • **eulerAngles**: [`EulerAngles`](../type-aliases/EulerAngles.md)

-An object containing the roll, pitch, and yaw angles in radians.
+{EulerAngles} - An object containing the roll, pitch, and yaw angles in radians.

 #### Returns